 I am not sure I would change anything: the journey has sometimes been bumpy but it has made me who I am… and I quite like the person I am becoming.
 But it would have been nice to learn earlier on to be a little more confident, to trust myself a bit more.

-Connect with Anne-Sophie on LinkedIn: Anne-Sophie Dielen
+LinkedIn: Anne-Sophie Dielen